NemraV1/YourStory/README.md

 # YourStory
-Story Game generated with AI
+Story Game generated with AI with choices and consequences